Refuse & recyclable material collectors

 Add Data to Cart

-Data on the critical and distinctive skills necessary for Refuse & recyclable material collectors from the Bureau of Labor Statistics.
-Refuse & recyclable material collectors need many skills, but most especially Critical Thinking, Operation and Control, and Operation Monitoring.
-The revealed comparative advantage (RCA) shows that Refuse & recyclable material collectors need more than the average amount of Equipment Maintenance, Repairing, and Operation and Control.
+Among the necessary skills for Refuse & recyclable material collectors, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Refuse & recyclable material collectors need more than the average amount of Equipment Maintenance.

 View Data